All Episodes

 Well, anyway, you have what for Whitley?

-I have something floating around behind my left ear that showed up when I was 20 years old after I had had an hour and a half of missing time and I want to know how do I find out if it's an implant?
+I have something floating around behind my left ear that showed up when I was 20 years old after I had had an hour and a half of missing time, and I want to know how do I find out if it's an implant?

-Or you go to your local doctor and have an x-ray or an MRI or something.
+Well, you talk to Whitley, and he points you toward a doctor who will take a look at it, or you go to your local doctor and have an x-ray or an MRI or something.

 But this thing is back there.